njsmith/colorspacious/doc/tutorial.rst

 .. ipython:: python

    cspace_convert([128, 128, 128], "sRGB255", "XYZ100")

+Colorspacious knows about a :ref:`wide variety of colorspaces
+<supported-colorspaces>`, and you can convert between any of them by
+naming them in a call to :func:`cspace_convert`.

 We can also conveniently work on whole images.
 Let's load one up as an example.